Open Ethos User Guide

 Decision Strength

 The final score is the sum of all factor scores.
-But the engine also calculates strengthusing a contestation-aware formula:
+The engine also reports strength using a contestation-aware ratio:

 strength ratio = |total score| / Σ|factor scores|